EvgeniiTitov/defect_detection/README.txt

 SHORT TERM:
+1. Retrain poles net to work with 3 class (add wood)
-2. Replace 2 YOLOs in sequence with 1 trained for 3 classes (new weights required)
+2. Replace 2 YOLOs in sequence with 1 trained for 3 components classes (new weights required)
 3. Cracks module
 4. Dumpers module
-5. Add new class - wooden poles (new weights required)
-6. Put each block (1-2,3) including frame loader and results processor into separate threads connected with Queues in order to boost system's performance
-7. Subtract other object's boxes from the pillar BB (less noise for cracks detection)
+5. Subtract other object's boxes from the pillar BB (less noise for cracks detection)
-8. Tune YOLOs parameters (NMS, threshold etc)
+6. Tune YOLOs parameters (NMS, threshold etc)

 LONG TERM:
 7. Batch processing to further speed up the system